The Education of

 Abilene and Midland Texas, grades 1–12, 1960–1972

-I learned my A, B, Cs and math (though I excelled in elementary analysis, I confess that I still use my fingers to count more often than I’d like).
-I learned how to play the viola and discovered the mysteries of the earth and plants.
+I learned my A, B, Cs and math, how to play the viola and discovered the mysteries of the earth and plants.
 I struggled through chemistry.
 I delighted in writing and reading.

-I practiced sitting quietly, coloring within the lines and following the rules.
-I remained blind to segregation for my first eight years, then didn’t change any friendships or perspectives during the remaining four years of integration.
-I learned history by snippets of the story as told by white, male historians and told volumes by what was left out (and took me years to figure out).
+I also was well schooled in sitting quietly, coloring within the lines and following the rules.
+I remained blind to segregation for my first eight years of schooling, then didn’t change any friendships or perspectives during the remaining four years of integration.
+I was taught history exclusively from the perspective of white, male historians and was oblivious to all that was missing, misleading or just plain untrue.

 Wedded Bliss, 1967–present

 What can I say?
-We met in 8th grade (1967) over a viola music stand and had our first date in 1969.
+We met in 8th grade over a viola music stand and had our first date in 1969.
 Two weeks after I graduated from college (1976), we married.
 Neither Howard nor I would be who we are today without each other.
-I’ve always believed that we are soul mates, destined to be together.
-Long term marriage may not be the easiest school, but I wouldn't trade it for anything.
+Long term marriage may not be the easiest classroom, but I wouldn't trade it for anything.

-Mothering Paul (born in 1982) and Laura (born in 1986) has, and continues to be, one of my most powerful educational experiences of my life—loving, letting go, hanging in there ....
-The gift has flowed both ways.
-There aren't enough words for the degrees I have earned through becoming a mother.
+Mothering Paul (born in 1982) and Laura (born in 1986) has, and continues to be, one of the most powerful educational experiences of my life—loving, letting go, hanging in there, delighting ....
+There aren't enough words for the degrees I have earned through mothering and, in 2018, am earning another though grandmothering Daniel.

 Master's degree, Physical Therapy, 1983–1986

 I thought I wanted to teach physical therapy, and this degree was a step in that direction.
-But while I was at Stanford, my life's work began to take a turn.
-Many of my educational experiences listed below were seeds planted during my time at Stanford.
+But while I was at Stanford, my life's work took an unexpected turn.
+Many of my educational experiences listed below were seeds planted (outside the classroom) during my time at Stanford.

-Through two workshops and devouring their newsletter, this ministry of the Church of the Savior in Washington DC awakened the aligning of my heart and faith with every aspect of my daily life, including my money.
-Little did I know that this work would lead me out of physical therapy into “Big Topic” work.
+Through two workshops and reading and rereading their newsletters, Church of the Savior’s Ministry of Money awakened my heart to the powerful interconnection between faith with every aspect of my daily life, including my money.
+Little did I know that this work would lead me out of physical therapy and into “Big Topic” work.
+All four of these ministries, including Wisdom & Money today, flowed from this “grandparent” organization.

 Be Present, Inc.

-I am working with others in the Vision Based Social Change Fund Development Team to align philanthropy with equity, believing that philanthropy can take the lead in the movement toward justice.
+I am chair of the Vision-Based Social Change Fund Development Team to align philanthropy with equity, believing that philanthropy can take the lead in the movement toward justice.

 School of Womanly Arts